-75 At the time of the Cheikou Ahmadou the fees should be redistributed as follows: one third for the chief of the family (suudu-baaba), one third for his relatives; i.e. other household chiefs, one third for the fee collector, whether he is a family member or not (Gallais 1967).
-Today, this system is often not adhered to.
-The Jowro tend to keep most of the benefits.
+At the time of the Cheikou Ahmadou the income from the fees were to be redistributed as follows: one third for the chief of the family (suudu-baaba), one third for his relatives; i.e. other household chiefs, one third for the fee collector, whether he is a family member or not (Gallais 1967).
+The income was mostly used locally (for visitors, marriages, other ceremonies, communal grain stores, or shared between the founding lineages).